 Can’t boot!
 How to edit grub config now?

 In some cases, if you are not even able to boot at all, perhaps your root is out of space.
 An idea here would be to delete old log files and see if you could boot now and if yes, change the grub config.

-On reboot, if you stuck with logs on the screen and do a hard boot (use power button to turn it off and on again).
-When you power on, choose to go in to recovery mode from the grub screen.
+On reboot, if you are stuck with logs on the screen and do a hard boot (use power button to turn it off and on again).
+When you power on, choose to go into recovery mode from the grub screen.
 It should be under Advanced options.

 If your system doesn’t show the grub screen, press and hold shift key at boot.
 In some systems, pressing the Esc key brings the grub screen.

 If you use the ls command to find large files, you’ll see that sys.log and kern.log take huge space: